Azure/acr/docs/container-registry-ref-acr-tasks-yaml.md

 ```

 ## Run.Commit
 The git-commit id of the underlying git repository.
-Commit should not be used as a unique identifier of image builds as images may be built based on a base image update, or manual trigger through `az acr task run`.
+Commit should not be used as a unique identifier of image builds as images may be built based on a base image update, or manual trigger through `az acr run`.

 ### Run.Commit Example
 ```yaml